-14. TRAILS & LINKAGES
+12. TRAILS & LINKAGES

-- 14.1 Develop a network of shared-use recreational, pedestrian and bicycle trails to enable connections within parks and between parks, neighborhoods, public amenities and regional trail corridors. - 14.2 Design and construct trails to serve users of all ages and abilities. - 14.3 Support the adoption and implementation of the Connect Lynnwood: Active and Accessible Transportation Plan.
+- 12.1 Develop a network of shared-use recreational, pedestrian and bicycle trails to enable connections within parks and between parks, neighborhoods, public amenities and regional trail corridors. - 12.2 Design and construct trails to serve a variety of users at varying skill levels. - 12.3 Support other City departments in the implementation of the Multi-Choice Transportation System Plan. - 12.4 Develop additional nonmotorized trails outside of parks to meet a targeted walkability score and promote Lynnwood as a "walkable city."

-- 5.14.1 Integrate the siting of proposed trail segments into the development review process; require development projects along designated trail routes to be designed to incorporate trail segments as part of the project. - 5.14.2 Provide universal access trails (minimum 10-foot wide, hard-surface, less than 5% grade) serving all ages and abilities within a 1⁄2-mile (approximately 10 to 15-minute walk) of every household. - 5.14.3 Provide trailhead accommodations, as appropriate, to include parking, signage, restrooms and other amenities. - 5.14.4 Implement trail inclusive and accessible signage standards, route and wayfinding signage for trails and associated facilities and informational maps and materials identifying existing and planned trail facilities. - 5.14.5 Implement Interurban Trail corridor upgrades and improvements. - 5.14.6 Support interjurisdictional efforts to provide consistent and aesthetic improvements along the length of the Interurban Trail. - 5.14.7 Partner with utilities, agencies and private landowners to secure trail easements and access to open space for planned trail connections. - 5.14.8 Conduct a master plan and alignment study for the Center to Sound Trail which will link City Center, Scriber Lake and Lund's Gulch. - 5.14.9 Design and construct the northward extension of the Scriber Creek Trail from Scriber Lake Park north to the Meadowdale area and Lund's Gulch (as a segment of the Center to Sound Trail). - 5.14.10 Coordinate with Snohomish County, Brackett's Landing Foundation and volunteers on the development of the South Lund's Gulch Trail Network. - 5.14.11 Coordinate with Snohomish County for the development of recreational trails within the MUGA to enhance linkages between future parks and the Interurban Trail. - 5.14.12 Work with Sound Transit to provide transit service to trailheads, parks, and recreation facilities.
+ACTION ACTIONS 5.12.1 Integrate the siting of proposed trail segments into the development review process; require development projects along designated trail routes to be designed to incorporate trail segments as part of the project.
+5.12.2 Provide trailhead accommodations, as appropriate, to include parking, signage, restrooms and other amenities.
+5.12.3 Implement trail signage standards, route and wayfinding signage for trails and associated facilities and informational maps and materials identifying existing and planned trail facilities.
+5.12.4 Master plan and implement Interurban Trail corridor upgrades and improvements; support interjurisdictional efforts to provide consistent and aesthetic improvements along the length of the Interurban Trail.
+5.12.5 Coordinate with Public Works to complete identified "missing links" in the Interurban Trail and promoting a continuous trail route through the city.
+5.12.6 Partner with Public Works on the implementation of the Bike2Health Project and for an assessment of sidewalk and crosswalk needs for schools (safe-routes-to-schools).
+5.12.7 Partner with utilities, agencies and private landowners to secure trail easements and access to open space for planned trail connections.
+5.12.8 Conduct a master plan and alignment study for the Center to Sound Trail which will link City Center, Scriber Lake and Lund's Gulch.
+5.12.9 Design and construct the northward extension of the Scriber Creek Trail from Scriber Lake Park north to the Meadowdale area and Lund's Gulch (as a segment of the Center to Sound Trail).
+5.12.10 Coordinate with Snohomish County, Brackett's Landing Foundation and volunteers on the development of the South Lund's Gulch Trail.
+5.12.11 Coordinate with Snohomish County for the development of recreational trails within the MUGA to enhance linkages between future parks and the Interurban Trail.
+5.12.12 Work with Sound Transit to provide transit service to trailheads, parks, and recreation facilities.

-Strategic 5 ENCOURAGE CONNECTEDNESS
+Strategic 05 ENCOURAGE direction 05 CONNECTEDNESS